W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 The tool will automatically change the reference level to one above currently selected.
 The levels will be calculated separately for all selected elements.

+<i>For example:
-<i>For example if you have a floor on level 1 it will change its reference to level 2 and its offset to 3000mm. </i>
+if you have a floor on level 2 it will change its reference to level 1 and its offset to - 3000 mm. </i>

 ## Levels - Objects With One Reference
 ![MainTab](/images/Tools/LevelChanger/LevelChangerTabOneRef.png)